 Video Legal Visit and Legal Call Scheduling at the Chesapeake Detention Facility

-CJA attorneys representing clients who are detained at the Chesapeake Detention Facility in Baltimore can schedule video legal visits and private telephone calls with their clients at this page.
+CJA attorneys representing clients who are detained at the Chesapeake Detention Facility in Baltimore can schedule video legal visits with their clients at this page.

 Video Legal Visit Scheduling at the DC DOC